Success Stories

 NEBD Hub Logo

-Guest post by Dr. Amanda Greene, Lehigh University This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.
-The goal of this project was to develop pedagogical resources that integrate humanist perspectives, ethics, and data science by supporting a collaborative […]
+Guest post by Dr. Trent Gaugler, Lafayette College This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.
+The goals of this Seed Fund project were to introduce students to the fundamentals of data science through socially relevant projects, to […]

-Guest post by Dr. Aunshul Rege, Temple University This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.
-This project examined environmental injustice using a qualitative criminological lens.
-The project surveyed known case studies of environmental injustice in the United […]
+Guest post by Dr. Cathie LeBlanc, Plymouth State University This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.
+Plymouth State University has a history of active faculty learning communities focused on various aspects of teaching.
+Our latest learning community, funded […]

 Researchers from NYU Tandon release 3-D data tracking human interactions outside of coronavirus hotspots